markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 }
 ```

-In these examples, though, we've tied the custom properties to only `<div>` tags and their children.
+In these examples, though, we've tied the custom properties to only `<div>` elements and their children.
 In most cases, we probably want our custom properties to be global, meaning any element or class selector can use them.
 We can accomplish this with the `:root` pseudo-class.
 Add this new rule to the top of your style sheet:

 ```css
 :root {